 Step 1: The female ovaries are stimulated with medication to help promote the growth of follicles containing eggs.

 Step 2: The mature eggs are retrieved from the female partner during a standard IVF cycle.

 Step 3: The male partner’s sperm is selected – a semen sample is prepared in the laboratory to isolate as many healthy, moving sperm as possible.
-At City Fertility we use a medium called Sperm Slow which contains hyaluronan (HA) which binds sperm that are more likely have a normal DNA.

 Step 4: After the eggs have rested for two to three hours, following their removal from the female, the tight outer coating (cumulus) is gently removed from each egg so the maturity of the eggs can be clearly observed.
 The genetically mature eggs are selected.